 A lossless audio file format is a format that captures the maximum amount of signal data possible.
 Therefore, it will be as close to the sound of the “raw” music as you can get.
 We call these formats “lossless” because there is no loss of sound quality.

 Lossless format files give the most authentic, “like you’re right there in the room”, sound quality that is possible from a digital recording.
 This makes them very attractive in terms of music quality.
 But because they contain such a huge number of digital signals, the files are very large.
 Some of the lossless formats can be compressed somewhat in order to decrease the file size; others do not allow any compression.

 Uncompressed lossless formats

-- WAV (which stands for “Wavefile Audio File Format”) is a format that was developed by IBM and Microsoft.
-WAV is the standard file format for uncompressed audio on the Windows operating system.
+WAV (which stands for “Wavefile Audio File Format”) is a format that was developed by IBM and Microsoft.
+This is the standard file format for uncompressed audio on the Windows operating system.

 In the past, some Macs would not play WAV files, but now both Windows and iOS devices play both formats.

 AIFF (which stands for “Audio Interchange File Format”) was developed by Apple and it is the standard uncompressed format on iOS devices.
 Though it is commonly used on Apple devices, AIFF files aren’t the most efficient with space.
 The quality is similar to CD, but the files are bigger.
 There’s no real advantage to using them over the other lossless formats.